koreezgames/phaser3-ninepatch-plugin/CONTRIBUTING.md

     the test to ensure that the issue has been resolved.
 This helps us to prevent fixed bugs from happening again in the future.

--   Always format your code using `npm run autoformat`.
+-   Always format your code using `yarn run autoformat`.

 -   Please keep the test coverage at 100%.
 Write additional unit test if necessary.